Women rescued by Navy defend their account of ordeal at sea

 "We knew we weren't going to make it," Appel said.
 "So that's when we started making distress calls."

-The Coast Guard outlined other inconsistencies in their account, most notably on the timing of events.
+The Coast Guard outlined other inconsistencies, most notably on the timing of events.

 Appel's mother, Joyce, told the AP that she called the Coast Guard to report her daughter missing a week and a half after they departed for what they believed would be an 18-day trip to Tahiti.